omegaretro/IST/README.md

 ![Table RQ2](RQ2/rq2.png)

-To answer RQ3, we combine the words according to the Table below and thus retrieve from the dataset the questions that result in the [Result.xml] (result.xml) file containing the questions retrieved.
+To answer RQ3, we combine the words according to the Table below and thus retrieve from the dataset the questions that result in the [Result.xml](result.xml) file containing the questions retrieved.

 | Word     |  Combination |
 :------------: | :------------ |